tanimislam/nprstuff/README.md

             Usage: freshair.py [options]

             Options:
-              -h, --help         show this help message and exit --dirname=DIRNAME  Name of the directory to store the file.
+              -h, --help         show this help message and exit.
+              --dirname=DIRNAME  Name of the directory to store the file.
 Default is /mnt/media/freshair.
               --date=DATE        The date, in the form of "January 1, 2014."
 The default is todays date, November 14, 2015.
               --debug            If chosen, run freshair.py in debug mode.
 Useful for debugging :)
         ```

     -   `freshair_crontab.py` downloads an NPR Fresh Air